Jessi-777/bestegg_test/README.md

 - `zhu_li_do_the_thing.spec.js`
 - `utils.js`

 In these files I'm generating a sequence of fake files and fake id's.
-The ideas was to generate random sizes of files to see it's performance function, but I ran out of time.
+The ideas was to generate random sizes of files to see it's performance function.
+I'm working on it. ^_^